 Meet the island's most experienced mountain professionals.

-Graeme’s love of the mountains and wilderness began at an early age camping with his family and exploring Western Canada and the Yukon.
+Graeme’s love of wild spaces began at an early age camping with his family and exploring Western Canada and the Yukon.
 His own explorations continued across Western North America, South America, the UK and Africa.
 For sixteen years, Graeme worked with Outward Bound Canada, starting as an instructor and later as manager of their Western Canada operations.
 He also works with a Victoria area private school Outdoor Ed program, and fills the time between teaching and guiding with work as a carpenter.
-Graeme enjoys the combination of working and teaching in the mountains, coaching individuals towards the self reliance to do their own trips, or just making sure they have a great day out.
+Graeme is often noted for his calming and level-headed presence in the mountains.
+He enjoys coaching individuals towards self-reliance, and always does his best to ensure everyone has a great day out.
 Graeme is a year-round fixture on the IAG team, and is well-versed on rock, snow, and ice.

-Joe is a Kootenay-raised ACMG Ski Guide who is now based out of Courtenay, BC.
-He has worked for many heli, snowcat and ski touring lodges across BC and the Rockies over the last 15 years.
-His favourite parts of guiding are the opportunity to facilitate unique experiences for his guests, and exploring new terrain (which he is doing right now in our lovely Island Alps).
-In a previous life Joe was a professional mountain bike athlete travelling the world with his bike, riding in far flung locales for photo shoots and competitions including the Red Bull Rampage, which he competed in three times.
-Joe has a business degree with a marketing communications focus and when not guiding he works in digital marketing, managing teams designing and developing websites.
+Joe is a Kootenay-raised ACMG Ski Guide who now calls Cumberland home.
+Over the last 15 years, he has worked for many heli, snowcat and ski touring lodges across BC and the Rockies.
+He loves that guiding gives him the opportunity to facilitate unique experiences for his guests, and gets excited about exploring new terrain.
+In a previous life Joe was a professional mountain bike athlete, which led him to ride in many far flung locales for photo shoots and competitions such as Red Bull Rampage.
+Joe also has a business degree with a marketing communications focus, and when he’s not guiding he works in digital marketing, managing teams designing and developing websites.
 Joe brings a level of excellence to everything he does, and is a true professional in the field.